lunchbag/hugo-blog/content/posts/feb-weekly-3.md

 Early last week, the director of advertising for an online FinTech media company reached out and said they were interested in featuring Lunch Money in their "top X crypto portfolios trackers" listicle which gets 45,000+ page views per month.

 Of course, they were looking for an affiliate deal.
-I've been very hot and cold with going forward with an affiliate program for some time now.
-The main hesitation stems from this fantasy idea that I could continue growing organically and that if my product was good enough, word of mouth would naturally continue to drive up my signups for free.
+I'd been very hot and cold on affiliate programs for some time now.
+The main hesitation stems from this fantasy idea that I should continue growing organically and that if my product was good enough, word of mouth would naturally continue to drive up my signups for free.

-I could theoretically stop all marketing efforts and still grow at a slow and steady rate, but since I was presented with the opportunity to supercharge growth, I decided to take it.
-I didn't have a good reason why so much as I didn't have a good reason why _not_.
+I could theoretically stop all marketing efforts and still grow at a slow and steady rate, but since I've been presented with opportunities to accelerate growth, I've been taking them.
+It's not so much a question of why, but more so, _why_ _not_.
 After all, one of my new year's resolutions with regards to Lunch Money is to put more money back into the business.

-When I first started contemplating affiliate marketing, I consulted with a friend of mine whom I admire a lot as a digital marketer.
-He gave me some tips on how to structure the deal– don't go for recurring commission and don't go into it with a long-term mindset to test the waters.
+When I first started contemplating affiliate marketing, I consulted with a friend of mine who is an accomplished digital marketer.
+He gave me some tips on how to structure the deal– don't go for recurring commission and don't go into it with a long-term mindset.

 I suggested a three-month affiliate deal for a 15% commission on the first invoice.
 This protects me since I only pay if I get a conversion.
-Some other affiliate programs pay out just for a trial and others pay out a commission on every single invoice.
+Some other affiliate programs pay out for trial signups and some pay out a commission on every single invoice.

-I was really excited that they accepted the deal and ended up included Lunch Money in several of their listicles (best X budget apps, best X budget apps for couples), etc. On top of that, they want to feature me in their Women History Month broadcasting which will include a panel on females in the FinTech space!
+I was really excited that they accepted the deal and ended up including Lunch Money in several of their listicles (best X budget apps, best X budget apps for couples).
+On top of that, they want to feature me in their Women History Month events which will include a panel with females in the FinTech space!
 Feels good to gain a champion of their calibre and I'm excited to see how many new users this brings in over the next 3 months.

 # What went well